openfin/platform-api-project-seed/README.md

-Platform API technical demo
+Platform API Project seed

-Technical demonstration of OpenFin's Platform API capabilites.
-This technical demo highlights:
+This project seed includes the following Platform API capabilites:

 * Configuration required to use the Platform API
 * Use of the Platforms API to group, tab, and rearrange application windows